Declaration of beneficial owners of the business

 The beneficial owner whose situation changes has 30 days, from this change, to request an amending entry.

-Your request must be made online on the company formalities window site
+The request must be made by the representative business (e.g. the manager) online on the company formalities window site.

 At the time of reporting, the following information shall be provided:

-• Date on which they became beneficial owners of the business
+- Date on which he became beneficial owner of the business.

 If the beneficial owners have not been declared or if the information declared is false or incomplete, the President of the Commercial Court may ask the business to regularize the situation under periodic penalty payments.
 This means that it must pay penalties for each day between the application for regularization and the regularization.